Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Numerical Evaluation

-One of the key advantages of the proposed method is the ability to handle buses with both delta- and wye-connected sources/loads.
-To this end, we add wye-connected elements to some buses of the feeder, where delta-connected loads are already present.
-The data is provided in Table \ref{table:Tab1}, with a positive sign meaning power generation.
-As mentioned, the only freely-available power-flow solver that can address the case of mixed wye and delta connections is part of the OpenDSS platform \cite{openDSS}.
-We thus first compare the solution produced by iteration \eqref{eqn:fp_iter} initialized at $\mathbf{w}$ to that of OpenDSS.
-The two load-flow solutions are shown in Figure \ref{fig:OpenDSS}: the achieved voltage profiles match (within given numerical accuracy).

-Next, we evaluate the conditions provided by Theorems \ref{thm:exist_general} and \ref{thm:exist_lf} using this modified reference power injections vector, as shown in Figure \ref{fig:37nodeinterval2}.
-Similarly to Figure \ref{fig:37nodeinterval1}, Interval 1 (resp.
-2) includes power injections $\mathbf{s}$ fulfilling conditions in Theorem \ref{thm:exist_general} (resp. \ref{thm:exist_lf}) with $(\hat{\bv},\hat{\bs})=(\bw,\mathbf{0})$.
-Then, we apply iteration \eqref{eqn:fp_iter} to compute the load-flow solution to power injection $\mathbf{s}^{(1)}=1.23\mathbf{s}^\mathrm{ref}$ located rightmost on Interval 1, and use Theorem \ref{thm:exist_general} (resp. \ref{thm:exist_lf}) to obtain Interval 3 (resp.
-4) using this new $(\hat{\bv},\hat{\bs})$.
-As shown, the interval obtained by Theorem \ref{thm:exist_general} is bigger than that of Theorem \ref{thm:exist_lf}.
-This comes at the expense of the computational complexity of evaluating the condition of Theorem \ref{thm:exist_general}.

-Finally, we evaluate the performance of the two linearization methods proposed in Section \ref{sec:linear}.
-Figure \ref{fig:37nodelinear} shows the results of the continuation analysis for relative errors for both linear models using $\kappa\in[-1.5,1.5]$.
+Next, we evaluate the performance of the two linearization methods proposed in Section \ref{sec:linear}.
+Figure \ref{fig:37nodelinear} shows the results of the relative errors for both linear models using $\kappa\in[-1.5,1.5]$.
 As shown, both linear models behave well with relative errors below $1\%$.
-Moreover, the FOT method has a smaller error around the linearization point whereas the FPL method provides for a more global approximation.
+Moreover, the FOT method has a smaller error around the linearization point whereas the FPL method provides a better global approximation.
 This corroborates the intuitive illustration in Figure \ref{fig:illustr}.
 For linear approximations of voltage magnitudes, the errors are at a similar level; hence, for brevity, we do not show them explicitly.